 You can use an advanced search operator (e.g., site:example.com)to see how your pages rank within your domain.
 If needed, you can use boolean operators like AND, OR, and NOT to filter results.

 There are so many things to consider when analyzing your search queries.
 Thankfully, we’ve covered the basics in this post, and you should be able to get started on your own with these tips.
-If you want help getting more detailed insights into what makes a good or bad SEO strategy, let me know!
+Let me know if you want help getting more detailed insights into what makes a good or bad SEO strategy!
 I’m ready and waiting for any questions about using search queries in digital marketing strategies.
 What types of searches have you found most effective?
 Which do you find least helpful?
-What other questions would like answered by my blog posts?
+What other questions would you like answered by my blog posts?
 Please let me know in the comments section below.

 Published on: 2021-11-04